Is Your Body Producing Too Much Of This Bone Damaging Chemical?

 Getting Your Cortisol Levels Under Control

-There are various ways to do this, such as following an acid/alkaline balanced diet as outlined in the Save Our Bones Program, which also includes 10 ways to reduce stress.
+There are various ways to do this, such as following an acid/alkaline balanced diet as outlined in the Osteoporosis Reversal Program, which also includes 10 ways to reduce stress.
 You can listen to music, take deep breaths throughout the day, and exercise regularly.

 You can also take Ashwagandha, an herb whose extract reduces cortisol levels in the body.